Non-stationary Online Learning with Memory and Non-stochastic Control: OCO with Memory

+Similar to the static regret analysis mentioned in the last section, we first upper-bound the dynamic policy regret~\eqref{eq:dynamic-policy-Reg} in the following way:

+There are three terms in the upper bound: dynamic regret of unary functions, switching cost of final decisions, and switching cost of comparators.
+Therefore, it is natural to deploy OGD over unary functions, and we can prove the following dynamic policy regret guarantee.
+The proof can be found in Appendix~\ref{sec:proof-OCOwMemory-static}. \begin{myThm} Under Assumptions~\ref{assume:Lipschitz}--\ref{assume:bounded-norm}, running OGD over unary losses $\f_1,\ldots,\f_T$ ensures

-We generalize Theorem~\ref{thm:static-regret} by showing that OGD also enjoys the dynamic policy regret. \begin{myThm} Under Assumptions~\ref{assume:Lipschitz}--\ref{assume:bounded-norm}, running OGD over unary loss ensures $\textnormal{D-Regret}_T(\v_{1:T}) \leq (G^2 + m^2 L G) \eta T + \frac{1}{2\eta}(D^2 + 2DP_T) + m^2 L P_T$ for any comparator sequence $\v_1,\ldots,\v_T \in \W$, where $P_T = \sum_{t=2}^{T} \norm{\v_t - \v_{t-1}}_2$ is the path-length that measures the fluctuation of comparators. \end{myThm} Suppose the path-length $P_T$ were known for a moment, we could obtain an $\O(\sqrt{T(1+P_T)})$ dynamic policy regret by simply setting the step size as $\eta = \sqrt{\frac{D^2 + 2DP_T}{(G^2 + m^2LG) T}}$, which would then match the $\Omega(\sqrt{T(1+P_T)})$ lower bound of memoryless OCO~\citep{NIPS'18:Zhang-Ader}.
-However, this step size tuning is not realistic in that it requires the knowledge of $P_T$ a priori.
-In fact, the comparator sequence $\v_1,\ldots,\v_T$ can be arbitrarily selected by the environments, and thus $P_T = \sum_{t=2}^{T} \norm{\v_{t-1} - \v_t}_2$ reflects the environmental non-stationarity and is \emph{unknown} to the player.
-The similar challenge also emerges in recent studies of memoryless OCO~\citep{NIPS'18:Zhang-Ader,NIPS'20:sword}, inspired by which we employ the by-now-standard meta-expert framework to \emph{hedge the non-stationarity}.
-In Section~\ref{sec:OCOmemory-challenge}, we will elucidate the challenge of applying this framework to OCO with memory, mainly due to the tension between dynamic regret and switching cost.
-Section~\ref{sec:new-decompose} demonstrates how to resolve the issue to have a good balance, by designing several novel and necessary algorithmic ingredients.
+for any comparator sequence $\v_1,\ldots,\v_T \in \W$, where $P_T = \sum_{t=2}^{T} \norm{\v_t - \v_{t-1}}_2$ is the path length measuring fluctuation of the comparator sequence. \end{myThm} Suppose the value of path length $P_T$ were known a priori, Theorem~\ref{thm:dynamic-regret-OCOwMemory} indicates an optimal $\O(\sqrt{T(1+P_T)})$ dynamic policy regret by setting step size as $\eta = \O(\sqrt{(1+P_T)/T})$, matching the $\Omega(\sqrt{T(1+P_T)})$ lower bound of memoryless OCO~\citep{NIPS'18:Zhang-Ader}.
+However, this step size tuning is not realistic because we cannot attain the prior information of path length $P_T = \sum_{t=2}^{T} \norm{\v_{t-1} - \v_t}_2$.
+Indeed, since the dynamic policy regret measure holds for any comparator sequence $\v_1,\ldots,\v_T$ that can be arbitrarily selected in the feasible domain $\W$, the path length $P_T$ essentially captures the environmental non-stationarity and is \emph{unknown} to the player.
+In Section~\ref{sec:OCOmemory-challenge}, we will further elucidate the challenge of designing online algorithms that enjoy optimal dynamic policy regret and meanwhile do not require prior knowledge of environmental non-stationarity, especially due to the switching cost arising in OCO with memory.
+In Section~\ref{sec:new-decompose}, we will present our solution by introducing several novel algorithmic ingredients.
+Finally, in Section~\ref{sec:optimal-memory} we further improve the algorithm to achieve an optimal memory dependence along with the corresponding lower bound argument to show the minimax optimality of our results.